 What’s beyond those red doors?
 Passersby in Downtown Fayetteville might wonder about the building at 301 Hay St. Is there a gallery in there?
 What do they do?

-From visual art exhibits – yes, there is a gallery – to events and lifelong learning through workshops and school programming, the Arts Council of Fayetteville/Cumberland County provides education and excitement for our community.
+From visual art exhibits to events and lifelong learning through workshops and school programming, the Arts Council of Fayetteville/Cumberland County provides education and excitement for our community.
 And it has been hard at work for more than 40 years.

 Founded in 1973, the Arts Council proudly supports individual creativity, cultural preservation, economic development and lifelong learning through the arts.